-The identification of counterparties by LEI is an initiative endorsed by G20 nations and provides a globally recognized and standardised identification system of legal entities engaged in financial transactions.
-LEIs support authorities and market participants in identifying and managing financial risks and simplify reporting and accessing reported data across jurisdictions.
+The identification of counterparties by an LEI is an initiative endorsed by G20 nations and provides a globally recognized and standardised identification system of legal entities engaged in financial transactions.
+LEIs support authorities and market participants in identifying and managing financial risks and simplifies reporting.